apache/hertzbeat/home/docs/start/tdengine-init.md

    After entering the container，execute `taos` command as follows:

    ```
-   root@tdengine-server:~/TDengine-server-2.4.0.4# taos
+   root@tdengine-server:~/TDengine-server# taos
-   Welcome to the TDengine shell from Linux, Client Version:2.4.0.4
+   Welcome to the TDengine shell from Linux, Client Version
    Copyright (c) 2020 by TAOS Data, Inc. All rights reserved.
    taos>
    ```